In this article, I will discuss some tips on building a house cheaply in Kenya.

 The primary objective should be valued when building your own home instead of rocking something overly complicated or luxurious.

 Overly complex designs are usually costlier than simple ones because they require additional skills and materials.

 Choose a design that is cost-effective and matches your budget.

 3. Buy the building material from the local market.

 Another great way to minimize costs is to buy the necessary building materials from the local market instead of importing them abroad.
-While some specialized companies import quality building materials, they are also quite expensive.
+While some specialized companies import quality building materials, they are also expensive.